World Ringette Championships: 2019 World Ringette Championships

 The 2019 World Ringette Championships were hosted in Burnaby, British Columbia, Canada.
 Main competition took place at the Bill Copeland Sports Centre.
 This event marked the 13th World Ringette Championships.
 The games were recorded and live streamed by Sports Canada TV and have since been made available for public viewing on the video sharing site, YouTube, by Ringette Canada.
 15 of the games were live-streamed online and made available for public viewing.

 2021 World Ringette Championships

 The 2021 World Ringette Championships were cancelled due to the COVID-19 pandemic.
 The event was meant to be hosted by Finland in Helsinki following the 2019 World Ringette Championships and was meant to be the 14th World Ringette Championships.
 The 14th WRC was rescheduled for the 2022 World Ringette Championships instead.

 2022 World Ringette Championships

 The 2022 World Ringette Championships took place in Espoo, Finland, at the Espoo Metro Areena, October 31-November 6, 2022.
 The event marked the 14th (XIV) World Ringette Championships.
 A youth tournament was played at the Espoo Tapiola Arena and Matinkylä ice rinks.

+2023 World Ringette Championships

+The 2023 World Ringette Championships took place in Calgary, Canada, at RTK Arena, October 31 – November 4, 2023.
+The event marked the 15th (XV) World Ringette Championships and the 60th anniversary of the sport of ringette which was created in 1963.

+2025 World Ringette Championships

+The 2025 World Ringette Championships took place in Lahti, Finland, at RTK Arena, November 3 – November 9, 2025.
+The event marked the 16th (XVI) World Ringette Championships.

+Five countries and seven teams participated, competing in three different series; Sam Jacks, Juuso Wahlsten and President’s Pool.
+In addition, an international U18 development camp was organized in Pajulahti from November 1st to 8th, 2025.